-Try finding a lost friend with this level of information?
+Try finding a long lost friends with this level of information?

 Jane Wilson born in Birmingham in 1946.
 Not been seen since high school.
 Here is where we come into it: Firstly, It’s unlikely her surname is still Wilson or still living in Birmingham, or indeed still living in the UK.
 Checking this out is not a five-minute task.

 If we trace her date of marriage as a starter we then have her surname.

 Alternatively if never married?
 There are 100’s of entries which one is it?